 How is a child’s life improved by learning to swim?

 - According to the Centers for Disease Control and Prevention (CDC) participation in formal swimming lessons can reduce the risk of drowning by 88 percent among children aged one to four years old.

 - Swimming can yield a broad range of benefits throughout a person’s lifetime.
-According to a 2006 article, swimming provides even resistance and a full-body workout, improving cardiovascular health, muscle tone and overall flexibility.
+According to information on the National Swimming Pool Foundation website, swimming provides even resistance and a full-body workout, improving cardiovascular health, muscle tone and overall flexibility.